AllThingsSmitty/allthingssmitty.github.io/_posts/2016-09-25-accessible-floating-labels.md

   <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

-And it's pretty easy to implement with just a small amount of CSS and jQuery.
+And it's pretty easy to implement with a small amount of CSS and jQuery.

 ## The markup